criani/simplescan/README.md

+SimpleScan is a simple, web based frontend that allows for running Nmap based vulnerability scans and reviewing the results in a user friendly way.

 # SimpleScan Installation Guide

 Welcome to the SimpleScan project!
 This README provides detailed instructions for installing and running SimpleScan either using Docker or directly on your host system.